agathis-project/salix-arctica/README.md

-- **V1P8 and VCORE** regulators have the output voltage programmable over i2c interface; this feature must be supported by the uC firmware for the system performance tests and to increase power efficiency; 1% change on operating voltage leads to about 2% change in power consumption.
+- **V1P8 and VCORE** regulators have the output voltage programmable over i2c interface; this feature must be supported by the uC firmware for the system performance tests and to increase power efficiency; 1% change on operating voltage leads to about 2% change in power consumption; there are applications for which these percentages count.

-- **PWRCLK** signal is forwarded to the trunk interface to synchronize SMPS regulators on branches; this feature may help to improve the system noise improvement.
+- **PWRCLK** signal is forwarded to the trunk interface to synchronize SMPS regulators on branches; this feature supports system noise reduction.

-- **CORE-MON** is a remote sense signal that provides the VCORE regulator feedback voltage directly from the microprocessor die.
+- **CORE-MON** is a remote sense signal from the uP die to the VCORE regulator.

-- use testpoints t60 and t58 to determine VCORE load current.
+- use testpoints t60 and t58 to measure VCORE load current.

-- use testpoints t64 and t67 to determine V1P8 load current.
+- use testpoints t64 and t67 to measure V1P8 load current.

 ***